nikcleju/DSP_Course/Lectures/02_SignalsAndSystems.md

 - in table form
 - as a vector: $x[n] = [...,0,0,1,3,4,5,0,...]$
     - an **arrow** indicates the origin of time ($n=0$).
-    -if the arrow is missing, the origin of time is at the first element -the dots $...$ indicate that the value remains the same from that point onwards
+    - if the arrow is missing, the origin of time is at the first element
+    - the dots $...$ indicate that the value remains the same from that point onwards

 Examples: at blackboard